5 Ways to Enforce Your Acceptable Use Policy (AUP)

 Your employees will not agree with every policy they are expected to follow.
 That said, making a genuine effort to foster buy-in when developing an internet acceptable use policy for employees will make the enforcement of your policies significantly easier as they will be less motivated to be actively non-compliant with your expectations.

 Get employee input when developing or refining your technology and internet policies.
 Your employees can provide valuable feedback that may indicate if your policy is unreasonable, unfair, or unclear and they can provide additional stipulations that may not be outlined in your current policy.

 Ensure that your employees understand the intention behind your AUPs.
 Teach them how the appropriate use of technology helps them and the organization to maintain data security, productivity, and regulation compliance.

 Communicate your policy frequently and clearly.
 Well-informed employees that practice the behaviors outlined in your policy will help spread a company culture that respects the expectations provided by your AUPs.

-With an acceptable use of technology policy that is understandable, accessible, reasonable, and backed up with industry-standard computer monitoring software, your organization will be better equipped to enforce the safe and respectable use of technology of your users.
+With an acceptable use policy that is understandable, accessible, reasonable, and backed up with industry-standard computer monitoring software, your organization will be better equipped to enforce the safe and respectable use of technology of your users.
 The five tips above provide an excellent start for creating an environment where AUPs are respected and properly enforced, providing your organization with an added layer of security against cybersecurity threats and other vulnerabilities caused by the negligent use of technology.